IBM/ibm-block-csi-driver/Documentation/csi_ug_config_enable_snapshot.md

 When configuring the file, be sure to use the same array secret and array secret namespace as defined in [Creating a Secret](csi_ug_config_create_secret.md).

--   The snapshot\_name\_prefix parameter is optional.
+-   The `snapshot_name_prefix` parameter is optional.

-    **Note:** For IBM DS8000® Family, the maximum prefix length is five characters.The maximum prefix length for other systems is 20 characters.

-    For storage systems using Spectrum Virtualize, the CSI\_ prefix is added as default if not specified by the user.
+    **Note:** For IBM DS8000® Family, the maximum prefix length is five characters.<br/>The maximum prefix length for other systems is 20 characters.<br/>For storage systems using Spectrum Virtualize, the `CSI_` prefix is added as default if not specified by the user.

 ```screen